Macaulay2/homebrew-tap/README.md

 For issues concerning Macaulay2 itself, file an issue on the [upstream repository](https://github.com/Macaulay2/M2/issues).
 If the problem is specific to this build, please open an issue here and include the output of `brew config` and `brew doctor`.
 You can also try visiting the [wiki](https://github.com/Macaulay2/homebrew-tap/wiki) for debugging information and workarounds for common problems.

+[^*]: in [Homebrew terminology](https://docs.brew.sh/Formula-Cookbook#homebrew-terminology), instructions for building programs from source are called _formulae_, the resulting packages are _bottles_, and the depository for distributed packages is a _tap_.